ceri-num/uv-larm/tuto-kick-off/range-sensor.md

 5. Calibrate the rectangle configuration and the speeds to get a coherent and safe control.
 6. Add rules to better control the robot in a dead end scenario

-Test your solution on a real robot.
+When it is working in simulation, test your solution on a real robot.

-IMPORTANT - For a better security, implement the control function independently from the scan callback and activate your control at a desired frequency by using a timer.
-Stop the robot if no scan was arrived the last second and test it by disconnecting the laser.